LeoCHANGcn/Clipboard-Sharing/README.md

 sudo pip3 install clipboard
 ```

-Use "pip install clipboard" to install clipboard for Windows and Mac.
+Use "pip3 install clipboard" to install clipboard for Windows and Mac **client side**.

 ## How to use?